srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 1. Process:

+   -A process is an independent unit of execution with its own memory space.
+Each time you run a Node.js application, a new process is created.
+This process is managed by the operating system, and it has its own resources (e.g., memory, CPU time) and can spawn child processes.

 Processes are basically the programs that are dispatched from the ready state and are scheduled in the CPU for execution.
 PCB (Process Control Block) holds the concept of process.
 A process can create other processes which are known as Child Processes.
 The process takes more time to terminate and it is isolated means it does not share the memory with any other process.

 The process can have the following states new, ready, running, waiting, terminated, and suspended.